 Overview

 Worldwide demand for metals and critical minerals is increasing rapidly in response to growing populations, technological advancement and the global shift towards a lower carbon economy.
-These minerals are essential to producing the technologies and products that support a low-carbon economy.

-Renewing Alberta’s Mineral Future
+Renewing Alberta’s mineral future

 There are 6 key areas to support and achieve Alberta’s vision: